Perspective | Some objects will remind us of the pandemic long after it’s over

 But there was one major blockade to my son’s request: I didn’t know how to sew, at least not well.

 I’m that person who has pants with cuffs held up by carefully positioned safety pins.
-I buy blazers with three-quarters sleeves not because they’re stylish, but because they won’t require tailoring.
+I buy blazers with three-quarter sleeves not because they’re stylish, but because they won’t require tailoring.

 Two years ago, my mom bought me a sewing machine for my birthday, but before that day my son asked me to use it, I had only turned it on twice.

 The first time came when my mom was visiting from Texas and, with her guidance, I created a few jagged hems on dresses I mostly wore at home.
 If a piece required any precision, she sewed it.
-During that trip, more than a few items in my closet benefited from her skilled hands because when you’re 5-feet-tall, even petite sizes are sometimes too long.
+During that trip, more than a few items in my closet benefited from her skilled hands because when you’re 5 feet tall, even petite sizes are sometimes too long.

 The second time I used the machine came about two months into the pandemic.
 I happened to see a tutorial on mask-making and the task looked so simple, I thought surely I could turn my children’s outgrown shirts into face masks featuring sharks, dinosaurs and superheroes.